-The National Electric Mobility Mission Plan (NEMMP) 2020 was launched by the Government of India in 2013 with the objective of achieving national fuel security by promoting electric and hybrid vehicles.
-This article outlines the objectives of the scheme, and the focus areas of FAME India Scheme.
+The National Electric Mobility Mission Plan (NEMMP) 2020 was launched by the Government of India in 2013 to achieve national fuel security by promoting electric and hybrid vehicles.
+This article outlines the objectives of the scheme and the focus areas of the FAME India Scheme.

 Aspirants would find this article very helpful while preparing for the IAS Exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

 To complement your preparation for the upcoming exam, check the following links:

 The target is to achieve sales of 6 – 7 million in the hybrid and electric vehicles sector from 2020.
 The government will provide fiscal and monetary incentives for this industry.
 The expectation is that crude oil worth Rs.62000 crore will be saved due to this.

 - Under the NEMMP, the government has launched the Faster Adoption and Manufacturing of (Hybrid &) Electric Vehicles (FAME India) scheme.

 - This scheme had an initial outlay of Rs.
 75 crore.

 - This scheme is expected to provide a major thrust towards the early adoption of electric and hybrid technologies.